 One major mistake is starting with warm cream.
 This prevents proper whipping and leads to flat results.
 Another mistake is leaving the mixer unattended, which often leads to overwhipping.

-Using coarse sugar without dissolving it properly can also ruin the texture.
-Skipping the chilling step for tools may seem harmless, but it affects volume and stability more than expected.
+Using coarse sugar without dissolving it properly can also ruin the texture and skipping the chilling step for tools may seem harmless, but it affects volume and stability more than expected.

 Storage Instructions